 What Is Carob?

-Carob is a legume from the evergreen carob tree, it is also called locust bean, St. John’s bread, The pods are dried and grounded into a powdered form that resembles a cocoa powder.
+Carob is a legume from the evergreen carob tree, it is also called locust bean, St. John’s bread.
+The pods are dried and ground into a powdered form that resembles cocoa powder. t has been used for health purposes for 4,000 years, dating back to ancient Greece.

 I originally made this vegan mousse with carob, but it can definitely be made with chocolate.